Sizing up your barn

 It is only after people have boarded at a few places and have had some terrible experiences that they start to see things in a much different way when it comes to boarding facilities.
 The same will be true for your barn.

-I believe many people especially brand new horse owners will go to a less expensive facility because they don't know all that it takes to keep horses safe and healthy.
-They won't understand many times what can stress a horse out and why behaviors start due to stress of the living arrangements for their horse.
+I believe many people especially brand new horse owners will go to a less expensive facility because they don't understand all that it takes to keep horses safe and healthy.
+They won't realize all the things that can stress a horse out and why behaviors start due to the living arrangements for their horse.
 Usually in the beginning they are looking at the price tag of a boarding barn.
 As a barn owner this can be frustrating but you need to move forward and not look at adjusting your fees because another place is less expensive.

 Don't underestimate your value and the care you give